yetanotherdudecoding/kalytical/README.md

-kalitical is a pet project aimed at providing an out-of-the-box advanced analytical environment - on premises and on cloud
+Kalytical is a pet project aimed at providing an out-of-the-box advanced analytical environment - on premises and on cloud

+Kalytical is configured for demo purposes only and is not production ready without several security measures and high availability measures put in place - but it aims to be a representation of the assets and their respective roles in an analytics platform (i.e. it could in theory be scaled up and locked down enough to be production grade)

+The platform handles both data ingestion pipelines, data product and machine learning pipelines in a single SDLC process

+Each of these pipeline types are capable of some degree of CI/CD process to automate

+Of particular interest is the machine learning lifecycle, where models exist as ephemeral containers handling streaming inference workloads from Kafka.
+These are managed as deployments in Kubernetes and are managed accordingy.

 Reasons to do this: